429 words found — page 1 of 9

 /ˈædʒɪktɪv/

-A word that describes a noun or person.
+A word that describes a person, thing, or idea by giving information about its qualities

 Elementary